UW-GAC/analysis_pipeline/README.md

 For single-variant tests, the effect estimate is for the reference allele.
 For aggregate and sliding window tests, the effect estimate is for the alternate alelle, and multiple alternate alelles for a single variant are treated separately.

 Association tests have an additional level of parallelization: by segment within chromosome.
 Segments are defined in the file `segments.txt`.
-The R scripts take an optional `--segment` (or `-s`) argument.
+The R scripts take an optional `"--segment"` (or `"-s"`) argument.
 The python script `assoc.py` uses the environment variable `SGE_TASK_ID` to submit jobs by segment for each chromosome.

 ### Single-variant